Chris35Wills/Chris35Wills.github.io/_posts/2019-06-05-time_elapsed_pandas.md

 # > Timedelta('0 days 00:08:20')
 ```

 Given a start time of `2019-06-05 14:01:10` and an end time of `2019-06-05 14:09:30`, the reported difference of `0 days 00:08:20` makes sense.
-If you have timestamps on consequtive days but are getting differences reporting say `30 days 00:08:20`, then it's likely that your timestamp is formatted with the days and months the otherway around - in this case format it accordingly as when we made the `datetime` column with `pd.datetime` and the `dayfirst` option.
-This is a common error if switich between say UK and US datetime formats.
+If you have timestamps on consecutive days but are getting differences reporting say `30 days 00:08:20`, then it's likely that your timestamp is formatted with the days and months the other way around - in this case format it accordingly as when we made the `datetime` column with `pd.datetime` and the `dayfirst` option.
+This is a common error if switching between say UK and US datetime formats.

 Now we know the elapsed time is working, we can scale this up to the whole dataframe.